-- 12.1 It is recommended that the Norfolk Records Committee should adopt the anti fraud and corruption strategy and consider: - the Records Committee Annual Internal Audit Report for 2009-10 and the key message:
+- 12.1 It is recommended that the Norfolk Joint Museums and Archaeology Committee should adopt the Council's Anti Fraud and Corruption Strategy and consider: - the Norfolk Joint Museums and Archaeology Committee Annual Internal Audit Report for 2009/10 and the key message: - 12.2 Based on an analysis of the audit work carried out and reports issued, Chief Internal Auditor can assure Committee that, the adequacy and effectiveness of internal control and risk management during 2009/10 was "Acceptable" subject to further strengthening of controls through the implementation of the agreed actions arising from the audits shown at 4.1 of the attached report. - that the systems of internal audit and internal control were adequate and effective during 2009/10 for the purpose of the latest regulations. - that arrangements for fraud are adequate and have been reviewed in the light of the economic downturn - the content of the 2010/11 Audit Plan from the NAS Annual Report.

-Based on an analysis of the audit work carried out and reports issued, Chief Internal Auditor can assure Committee that, the adequacy and effectiveness of internal control and risk management during 2009-109 was "acceptable".
+Adrian Thompson Chief Internal Auditor (01603) 222784

-- that the systems of internal audit and internal control were adequate and effective during 2009-10 for the purpose of the latest regulations. - that arrangements for fraud are adequate and have been reviewed in the light of the economic downturn - the content of the 2010-11 Audit Plan from the NAS Annual Report.
+Email: adrian.thompson@norfolk.gov.uk

-Adrian Thompson Chief Internal Auditor (01603) 222784 Email: adrian.thompson@norfolk.gov.uk If you need this report in large print, audio, Braille, alternative format or in a different language please contact Adrian Thompson on telephone 01603 222784 or fax 01603 222781 and we will do our best to help.
+If you need this report in large print, audio, Braille, alternative format or in a different language please contact Adrian Thompson on telephone 01603 222784 or fax 01603 222781 and we will do our best to help.

-Norfolk Record Office NAS Annual Internal Audit Report 2009/10
+Norfolk Joint Museums and Archaeology Committee NAS Annual Internal Audit Report 2009/10

-Section Contents Numbers
+Section Contents

-- 1 Introduction
+1 Introduction

-- 2 Audit Opinion Explanation
+2 Audit Opinion Explanation

-- 3 Key Messages
+3 Key Messages

-- 4 Record Office Internal Audit Work
+4 Museums and Archaeology Internal Audit Work

-- 5 2010/11 Audit Plan
+5 2010/11 Audit Plan

-- 6 Review of effectiveness of systems of internal audit
+6 Review of effectiveness of systems of internal audit

-- 7 Performance Reporting
+7 Performance Reporting

-- 8 Engaging Specialists
+8 Engaging Specialists

-- 9 Quality Assurance Programme
+9 Quality Assurance Programme

-- 10 Working with the Audit Commission
+10 Working with the Audit Commission

-- 11 Responsibilities in relation to fraud
+11 Responsibilities in relation to fraud